Fundamental Constructs in Programming Languages: Collections of Funcons

 The name of each funcon should clearly suggest its behaviour, to support casual reading of funcon terms and the potential use of funcons as a controlled vocabulary for informal discussion and comparison of programming languages.
-We can use plural words (e.g., $\NAME{lists}$) to distinguish type names from other value names.
-When a funcon corresponds directly to a familiar concept, a single well-chosen word can be adequate, but otherwise several words may be needed.
-Moreover, different datatypes may have closely related operations, yet the names for the corresponding funcons have to be distinct, due to the absence of overloading: the name of the datatype can be added as a prefix of the name, e.g., $\NAME{integer-add}$. \footnote{Currently, Funcons-beta does not support namespaces in collections of funcons.}
+Type names are \textit{plural} words (e.g., $\NAME{lists}$). \footnote{Singular forms of type names are used as value constructors.} When a funcon corresponds directly to a familiar concept, a single well-chosen word can be adequate, but otherwise several words (joined by hyphens) may be needed.
+Moreover, different datatypes may have closely related operations, yet the names for the corresponding funcons have to be distinct, due to the absence of overloading: the name of the datatype can be added as a prefix of the name, e.g., $\NAME{integer-add}$. \footnote{Currently, \textsc{Funcons-beta} does not support namespaces in collections of funcons.}

 Suggestive names can be quite long, and abbreviations may be needed in some situations (e.g., classrooms, examinations, presentations).
-Abbreviations can be defined as explicit aliases for funcons, For instance, $\NAME{alloc-init}$ is defined as an alias for $\NAME{allocate-initialised-variable}$.
+Abbreviations can be defined as explicit aliases for funcons; for instance, $\NAME{alloc-init}$ is defined as an alias for $\NAME{allocate-initialised-variable}$.

-\QUESTION{Do funcons evolve?} After a collection of funcons has been released, the behaviour of all the funcons in it needs to be fixed and permanent, since changes could affect or break their external uses.
+\QUESTION{Do funcons evolve?} After a collection of funcons has been released, the behaviour of all the funcons in it needs to be \textit{fixed} and \textit{permanent}, since changes could affect or break their uses in language translations (which do not need to be public or registered).
 All uses of a particular funcon name thus refer to the same behaviour.

-However, the collection itself can evolve: by extension with new funcons.
+However, the collection itself \textit{can} evolve: by extension with new funcons.
 This must not require changes to the definitions of the previous funcons.
 New funcons need to be carefully checked and tested before they are added, since their definitions cannot be revoked.

 Names of funcons always refer implicitly to the current version of a collection.
-Evolving collections of funcons have no need for version numbers, since once a name has been defined, adding names for new funcons (or even new aliases for the same funcon) cannot invalidate references to names.
+Evolving collections of funcons have no need for version \textit{numbers}, since once a funcon has been defined, adding definitions for new funcons (or an alias for an already defined funcon) cannot invalidate existing references to names.